dfrappart/dfrappart.github.io/_posts/2022-07-07-AKS_private_cluster_through_the_terraform_lens.markdown

 ![Illustration 5](/assets/pvaks/pvaks005.png)

 Apart from that it seems good.
 Now how do we try that?
-That's coming in the next part
+That's coming in the next part!

 ## 3. From the infrastructure as code point of view